mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/on-prem-alpha/index.md

 ---
 ```

-<p class="message--important"><strong>IMPORTANT: </strong>You must paste the above into the cluster.yaml field before you insert your cluster.yaml.
+<p class="message--important"><strong>IMPORTANT: </strong>You must paste the above into the **cluster.yaml** field before you insert your `cluster.yaml`.
 For user, it is the ssh user tied to the keys pushed to your vms.
-This is the same user tied to the key we uploaded in the cloud provider step.
+This is the same user tied to the key uploaded in the cloud provider step.
 </p>

-4. Make sure that Kommander addon is disabled `enabled: false`
+4. Make sure the Kommander addon is disabled with `enabled: false`.

 ```
 spec: